diegobarros0701/typeorm-filter/README.md

 ##### configuration.searchableColumns

-Array containing all the columns that can be searched with the [`query.search.term`](#query.search.term).
+Array containing all the columns that can be searched with the [`query.search.term`](#querysearchterm).
 When empty, all the columns can be sorted.

 ##### configuration.customFilter

 Object containing all custom filters.
-When this field is found inside the `query.filter` the custom filter specified here will be applied.
+When this field is found inside the [`query.filters`](#queryfilters) the custom filter specified here will be applied.
 See more [here](#custom-filters).

 ##### configuration.modify